wormhole-foundation/docs.wormhole.com/docs/reference/dev-env/tilt.md

 ## Shutting down Tilt

-In order to shut down Tilt, simply run
+In order to shut down Tilt, run `tilt down` with the same network flags provided in the `tilt up` command.

 ```
-tilt down
+tilt down -- --solana --algorand
 ```